HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-12-05-integrated-shrinking.md

 automatically.

-So although (as far as I know) none of the currently popular property based testing languages for statically typed languages implement this behaviour correctly, they absolutely can and they absolutely should.
+So although (as far as I know) none of the currently popular property based testing systems for statically typed languages implement this behaviour correctly, they absolutely can and they absolutely should.
 It will improve users' lives significantly.